AravindVengarai/codebase-health-monitor/README.md

 ## Next Steps

-### Improve Error Handling

-Enhance the error handling mechanism to provide more detailed and specific error messages.
-This can be achieved by categorizing errors and using custom exceptions to handle different scenarios.

 ### Add More Queries

 Extend the functionality by adding more queries to the `queries.json` file.
 Examples include: